 Registration fees are set by the UC Board of Regents of the University of California.
 Fees, tuition, and other charges are subject to change without advance notice.

+Undergraduate student registration fees for fall quarter 2014 have not been set yet.
 Fees for 2013-14 are available at Fees.

 Registration Payment Information

 Billing Statements